-Company B's 100% holding of the participation rights and voting rights in Company C is not taken into account under the definition of CFC.
+Company B's 100% holding of participation rights and voting rights in Company C is not taken into account under paragraph (a) of the definition of "controlled foreign company" in section 9D(1).

-However, Company A indirectly holds 90% of the participation rights and voting rights $(90\% \times 100\%)$ in Company C. Company C is therefore a CFC because residents (in this case one resident) indirectly hold greater than 50% of the participation rights or voting rights.
+However, Company A indirectly holds 90% of the participation rights and voting rights (90% \times 100%) in Company C. Company C is therefore a CFC because residents (in this case one resident) indirectly hold more than 50% of its participation rights or voting rights.